-Health professions advising assists students as they explore major choices, course selection, long range planning, and successful application to both the health professions committee and to medical, dental, optometry, podiatry, and veterinary schools.
+Health professions advising assists students as they explore majors, course selection, long range planning, and successful application to both the health professions committee and to medical, dental, optometry, podiatry, and veterinary schools.
 Professional schools evaluate candidates holistically, expecting a strong academic commitment as well as evidence of an understanding of the chosen medical field.
 Health professions advising assesses goals and then recommends academic and experiential opportunities that mesh with student interests.

 A variety of programming is offered through the Honors College health professions advising office.
 Students are invited to begin their careers with overview sessions exposing them to medically related opportunities available at the University of Pittsburgh.
 Topics include research, leadership, volunteer, summer fellowships, and study abroad opportunities.
 Students network during the “panels of professionals” sessions - members of the various medical professions candidly present their path to the medical profession, the qualifications needed to enter the profession, and a realistic glimpse into the life of a professional.
 Undergraduate students also are encouraged to participate in the “med sibs” programs offered by the medical and dental student associations whereby they are matched with a graduate student and mentored throughout their undergraduate career.